 Modern Japanese II is a continuation of Modern Japanese I. The course expands vocabulary and grammar, and encourages communication in Japanese using present and past tenses.
 Students learn about the culture of Japan as they practice listening, reading, writing, and speaking in Japanese.
+(Credit is only allowed for either JPN 102 or JPN 104.)

-Prerequisites: JPN 101 and Reading Proficiency
+Prerequisites: JPN 101 with a minimum grade of "C" and Reading Proficiency

-Legal Studies (LGL) Course Descriptions
+LEGAL STUDIES (LGL)